-Bateaux Parisian Seine River Sightseeing Cruise
+Seine River Sightseeing

-While a tour during the day will give you a clear picture of the landscapes of Paris, a cruise from sunset into the night will give you the most enchanting view of the City of Lights.
+While a tour during the day will give you a clear picture of the landscapes of Paris, a sailing from sunset into the night will give you the most enchanting view of the City of Lights.

-Seine River Hop-On Hop-Off Sightseeing Cruise
+Seine River Hop-On Hop-Off Boat

 After I’ve become a more seasoned traveler and gotten to know Paris better, I now prefer the hop-on hop-off boats over the sightseeing tour mentioned above.
 These boats are like a large water taxi, and you can hop on or off at any of its 8 stops.
 If you decide to not leave the boat, the entire round trip is about two hours long.